ddev/ddev/docs/content/developers/building-contributing.md

 Each build of a PR has artifacts created in GitHub, so you can click the details of the [PR Build](https://github.com/drud/ddev/actions/workflows/pr-build.yml) test, choose the PR you want to work with, and download the artifacts you need.

 After you download and unzip the appropriate binary, you can place it in your `$PATH`.
-The easiest way to do this if you’re using homebrew is `brew unlink ddev` and then `unzip ddev.zip && chmod +x ddev && mv ddev /usr/local/bin/ddev`.
+The easiest way to do this if you’re using Homebrew is `brew unlink ddev` and then `unzip ddev.zip && chmod +x ddev && mv ddev /usr/local/bin/ddev`.

 Verify the replacement worked via `ddev -v`.
 The output should be something like `ddev version v1.19.1-42-g5334d3c1`, instead of the regular `ddev version v1.19.1`.